 When I wrote this a year ago, I was writing it for myself too.
 Personally, I was unsure of my attitude towards motherhood.
 Every day felt like drowning in a sea of mundane, repetitive responsibilities.
 The diapers, dishes, laundry, and random messes felt like they ran my whole day.
 I was more maid than wife or mother.

-I did a little reading and journalling on the vocation of motherhood.
+I did a little reading and journaling on the vocation of motherhood.
 Here’s the attitude-adjustment that followed.
-Also, I share a HUGE practical resource that helped me get my head above water when I was submerged in chaos.

 WorthRevisit is hosted by Reconciled to You

 We all know that motherhood is a vocation.
 How that plays out looks different from family to family, and changes as life goes on.
 There are working moms, at-home moms, single moms, homeschool moms, etc. and significant overlap between groups.
 I respect every woman filling the occupation God has called her to.

 What we’re talking about today isn’t the station, it’s the attitude.
 What is your attitude towards motherhood?
 Are you living an accidental life like I was?
 Here are some red flags, and readjustments, for your mothering perspective.